dimitrijer/website/posts/2022-02-12-nat-woes-oracle.md

 used at Google, specifically Blaze vs. Bazel and Borg vs. k8s.
 I needed a couple of VMs to test stuff out, so I signed up.

-After some experimentation, I came up with the following (I'm using Oracle Cloud terms here, but I assume there are similar concepts with other cloud providers):
+After some experimentation, I came up with the following (I'm using OCI terms here, but I assume there are similar concepts with other cloud providers):

 <img src="/images/oracle_cloud.svg" alt="All components on a desk"/>